daynemay/daynemay.github.io/elsewhere.md

 * [RunKeeper](http://runkeeper.com/user/daynemay)
 * [JeFit](http://www.jefit.com/376198)

-And honestly, most other places that have a user called "daynemay"
+And honestly, most other places that have a user called "daynemay".